awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-secret-manager.md

    }
    ```

-   For more information, see [Create local AWS IoT Greengrass components](create-components.md)
+   For more information, see [Create AWS IoT Greengrass components](create-components.md)

 1. View the AWS IoT Greengrass Core software logs to verify that the deployments succeed, and view the `com.example.PrintSecret` component log to see the secret value printed\.
 For more information, see [Monitor AWS IoT Greengrass logs](monitor-logs.md)\.